 For those especially difficult slopes, geocell grids are the most effective solution.
 By applying lateral forces across the entire system, geocell allows you to enhance the mechanical integrity of a slope.

-Geocell will stabilize the slope, improve drainage and water flows below the surface, and help vegetation grow.
+Geocells will stabilize the slope, improve drainage and water flows below the surface, and help vegetation grow.

 Vegetation with Geocell for Extra Slope Support